Who we are

 Commissioned into the Royal Hampshire Regiment in 1978, he spent the first 6 years of his service in a variety of posts at Regimental Duty serving in Germany, Northern Ireland, South Georgia and the Falkland Islands.
 Having been an Academy 1st XI hockey player at Sandhurst he continued to play at a variety of levels throughout this period while also keeping his hand in at rugby and making a brief – but illustrious – appearance on the BAOR alpine ski circuit as OIC of the battalion Snow Queen hut for two seasons and captain of the battalion’s downhill team.
 On posting to Hong Kong in the mid-80s he found the hockey (and the skiing) non-existent but the 7’s rugby scene was flourishing and he played for the British Forces Hong Kong Flying Kukris for two seasons.
 Subsequent postings to BAOR as a company commander with 1 STAFFORDS and as COS 20 Armoured Brigade allowed him to qualify as a ski instructor and share his passion for winter sports with his soldiers and their families.
 In more recent years as CO 2 PWRR, Commander 15 (NE) Brigade in York and as Director of Infantry he has taken every opportunity to get involved in the management, policy development and general betterment of Army sport.
 Whilst serving he has held a number of appointments including Chairman of Infantry Hockey, Commodore Infantry Sailing, Chairman of the Army Rifle Association and Vice Chairman of the Army Winter Sports Association.

-Maj Gen Neil Sexton CB
+Neil Sexton CB FRAeS

-Lt Col Scott Wallace RM
+Col Scott Wallace MBE Royal Marines

 Over a decade’s experience of disability sport within the military setting (Wounded Warrior, Adapted Snow Warrior, Invictus Games, H4H Sports Recovery) and international elite sports (GB Paralympics, South Africa Wheelchair Basketball, Basketball Scotland).
 Advanced Level 3 International Wheelchair Basketball coach with considerable experience of single and multi-sport global tournaments and events, including delivering youth development programmes.
 The RN’s Inclusive, Adaptive and Disability Sports Officer, as well as an active member of the RN and Interservices’ Paddlesports community.
 Enjoys and passionate about the outdoors including its role in social prescribing.
 Experienced in organising and participating in both summer and winter AT including qualified Ski-Touring Leader and Instructor.